kosmios1/Beetle-Quest/doc/report.typ

 - The user has the permission to create and delete it's own auctions but can not bid to them.

+- The owner of an auction can delete it only when no bids have been made and the auction is open for less that 1/3 of the total time.

-- When a user places a higher bid than the previous one, the currency of the previous highest bid is returned to the user after the finish of the auction.
+- When a user places a higher bid than the previous one nothing appens till the end of the auction, when all the losing bids will be refounded.

 - If someone places a bid at the very last second of the auction, they will win the gacha as the last valid bidder.

 - It's also possible to bid on an auction where you are already the highest bidder.
-However, the user cannot place a bid if they do not have the required amount of coins to bid.
+The user cannot place a bid if they do not have the required amount of coins to bid.

-- Additionally, the owner of an auction cannot bid on their own auction.
-As the owner, you can delete the auction at any time before it expires, but you need to confirm the action by entering your password.
-The maximum duration of an auction is 24 hours.
+- As the owner, you can delete the auction at any time before it expires, but you need to confirm the action by entering your password.

+- The maximum duration of an auction is 24 hours.

-- All bids that are expired will be refunded at the end of the auction.
+- All bids will be refounded at the end of the auction, except for the highest one.

 - All auctions remain visible to users, along with all the auction details.
-Additionally, all bids made are displayed showing the bidder details.
+Additionally, all bids made are displayed.

+- A user can auction the same gacha multiple times, but only one auction can be active at a time.

+- The owner of an auction will get the gacha back if no one bids on it.

+- The owner of an auction will get the money when the auction ends.

 #linebreak()

 = Testing

-The tests were conducted using mocks that allowed for the isolated testing of individual services.
-These mocks simulated the behavior of external components, enabling the verification of each service's functionality without relying on real external resources.
+The tests were conducted using mocks that allowed isolated testing of individual services.
+These mocks simulate the behavior of external components enabling the verification of each service's functionality without relying on real external resources.
 Both unit and integration tests where carried out with #link("https://www.postman.com/")[Postman].

 A performance testing tool, #link("https://locust.io/")[Locust], is used to perform load simulations and analysis of the service responses in various scenarios, ensuring an accurate assessment of the performance and robustness of each component.

+Locust is also used to calculate the probability distribution of each rarity class of gacha, based on the number of rolls made by the users.
+Each locust run can add/remove gachas so the distribution can change between locust runs and does not present a fixed value.

+// To test the roll mechanism resilience the load test should be performed on a fixed list of gachas, with different amounts of users rolling.

 #linebreak()